 Most HOAs are quite progressive and wouldn’t dream of discriminating against anyone.
 The same holds true for most co-op boards.
 However, with a co-op there are special considerations when it comes to finances.
 Many co-ops do restrict buyers in terms of their income levels or their ability to pay their monthly fees.
 The reason is that the co-op may have a single, large mortgage covering the entire building.
 If one unit owner fails to pay, then the others must make up the difference.
 Thus, the other members, through their board, have a vested interest in seeing that your buyer is financially sound.
 By first talking to the board, or the property manager, you will be able to get a sense of what the board is looking for financially in a new buyer, and save yourself a lot of wasted time and effort in bringing in someone who’s not fully qualified.

-Are there any restrictions on showing the property?
+Are there any restrictions on showing the property when selling a condo?

 There may be.
 Usually these restrictions are the same that apply to any guests.
 The guests may need to park in special areas and may be limited to certain hours.
 Since these are usually quite liberal, there probably won’t be a problem.
 Checking with the HOA or board first, however, can’t hurt.